jscheiny/Streams/README.md

 ## All

 `stream.all(predicate)` returns true if all the elements of the stream match a given predicate.
-If the stream is empty, the result is vacuously false.
+If the stream is empty, the result is vacuously true.
 If the stream is infinite, this operation will shortcut in the case that an element that doesnt match the predicate is found.